commonhaus/foundation/bylaws/3-cf-council.md

 **Structure:** The CFC is composed of a minimum of 3 elected members: 1 [CFC Chairperson](#cfc-chairperson) and at least 2 members-at-large.
 One-third of the CFC members must be direct representatives of CF projects to ensure a balanced representation of project needs and perspectives.

-**Conflicts of Interest:** All members are required to adhere to the [Conflict of Interest Policy][coi-policy], and must disclose any potential conflicts of interest, especially those related to their employment.
-This commitment to transparency helps maintain the integrity of the CFC's decisions.
+**Conflicts of Interest:** All members must follow our [Conflict of Interest Policy][coi-policy], and must disclose any potential conflicts of interest.

 **Selection and Elections:** The selection process for CFC members is designed to reflect the diversity of the open-source community.